designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 And add as many variants as you wish (these are the duplicate templates named accordingly)

 If you have common elements on all of your pages, you can edit the **template.jade partial** as these will be cloned into your templates.

-You can use the shortcut #{type} where-ever you want to have type specific elements.
+You can use the shortcut #{type} where-ever you want to have type specific elements (mpu/skyscraper/banner etc).
+The shortcuts #{width} and #{height} are also available if you wish to use them!

 Then run :